nareshbhatia/manage-my-money/mmm-server/README.md

 npm install
 npm run create-schema
 npm run load-data

+# Now you can interact with the database using a local instance of psql
+# Password is 'docker'
+psql -h localhost -U postgres
 ```

 At this point, you should have a running server.
 Point your browser to